LOGIN

 Example

-Task: write the program for sum two integers.
-On input two integers A and B. On output sum of these integers.
+Task: write the program to find sum of two integers.
+Input two integers A and B. Output the sum of these integers.

 Input example: